chrisdew/subsession/README.md

 Bugs:
 -----

 As there is no concept of 'tabs' in HTTP/1.1, this code is a large hack.
 It works by setting short lived cookies, using them as a message to the page that is about to be opened.

+They are short lived so that tabs which are opened manually (i.e. not middle-clicked) and have a URL entered do not erroneously get associated with an existing subsession.

 If your site often takes more than 20 seconds to load pages, you may want to increase the 'SHORT_DELAY' constant.